 Some customers ask specific questions about taurine, an ingredient in Neocate products.
 Most commercial products use natural taurine, derived from pork, which is NOT kosher.
 We use synthetic taurine, which is kosher-appropriate.

 None of the Neocate products are certified kosher for passover.
 We’re not experts in what foods or ingredients qualify as chametz or kitniyot, so the best thing to do would be to contact your Rabbi to discuss this with them.
 It may help to know that none of the Neocate products use ingredients derived from wheat.
 Both Neocate Splash and Neocate Nutra are gluten free based on regularly testing.
-All Neocate products use carbohydrates that are highly refined and derived from corn (and Neocate Nutra includes highly refined rice starch).
-If you are interested in using one of our products and are concerned about the kosher status, you can share the information above with your Rabbi.
+All Neocate products use carbohydrates and derived from corn (and Neocate Nutra includes highly refined rice starch).
+Share this information with Rabbi, to clarify any doubts about Koshers certification.

 Kosher and Food Allergies

 You can look for the kosher symbol on a product, which is usually some variation on the letter U or K. This indicates that the food has been inspected by a kosher-certifying body.
 If it has a “D” or the word “dairy” next to it, this means that it either contains dairy or was made on shared equipment with dairy.
 If the kosher symbol has an “m” or the word “meat” next to it, this product contains meat or was made on shared equipment with meat.
 Finally, if it has “pareve” written next to it, it contains neither milk nor meat, and was made on dedicated equipment that is not used with dairy or meat.
 (Fish is commonly classified as “neutral” or “pareve” so keep this in mind if your little one has fish/shellfish allergies.)